invoke-ai/InvokeAI/docs/installation/020_INSTALL_MANUAL.md

     default to `invokeai` in your home directory.

     ```bash
-    configure_invokeai --root_dir ~/Programs/invokeai
+    invokeai-configure --root_dir ~/Programs/invokeai
     ```

-    The script `configure_invokeai.py` will interactively guide you through the process of downloading and installing the weights files needed for InvokeAI.
+    The script `invokeai-configure` will interactively guide you through the process of downloading and installing the weights files needed for InvokeAI.
     Note that the main Stable Diffusion weights file is protected by a license agreement that you have to agree to.
 The script will list the steps you need